mmolinac/P161Hi/README.md

       config file = /etc/ansible/ansible.cfg
       configured module search path = Default w/o overrides

-Each Virtualbox VM is provisioned with as many CPU cores as possible.
-That is, with a maximum as the host machine.
+Each Virtualbox VM is provisioned automatically by Vagrant with as many CPU cores as possible.
+That is, with the maximum as the host machine allows.

 ### Debian box